 The fighting is well choreographed.
 There are a lot of guns in this film if that means anything (positive or negative) to you, so people get shot a bunch, in addition to getting roundhoused to death.
 There is no shaky cam, and it’s such a welcome change of pace to see an action film every now and then where the camera is resting in one place, and you can see everything that’s actually happening.
 What’s the point of blocking a great action scene if it just looks like a blur?
 The Raid had plenty of great fights, and several distinguishable characters with great fight personalities.

 But martial arts films usually try and one up the other with something truly creative involved, and that’s where The Raid kind of faltered.
 It’s a great concept, but in the end it wasn’t really anything I haven’t seen before, in terms of the fighting/action.
-I love watching martial arts films, but I in no way consider myself an expert on the subject, but this just lacked a… I don’t know what to call it… a “holy shit” factor… I look at the stuff Tony Jaa did in Ong Bak and The Protector, with his multi-level one-take fight scenes, and breaking 100 different guys’ bones in a single fight, and The Raid didn’t do anything like that.
+I love watching martial arts films, but I in no way consider myself an expert on the subject, but this just lacked a… I don’t know what to call it… a “holy crap” factor… I look at the stuff Tony Jaa did in Ong Bak and The Protector, with his multi-level one-take fight scenes, and breaking 100 different guys’ bones in a single fight, and The Raid didn’t do anything like that.

 However, The Raid knocked anything Tony Jaa has done out of the park in terms of pacing and editing (and maybe also cinematography).
 The Raid had near perfect pacing.
 Jaa movies are bogged down with awful storytelling in between epic fights.
 The Raid is almost nonstop action throughout.
 And when there isn’t action, there’s tension.
 Not just visual tension, but a great sound design with audible tension.
 Everything about the structure of The Raid is better than most non-Jet Li martial arts films I’ve seen.
 Also, it had a very high quality music score for what it was, since I didn’t mention it yet.